AreYSerious/betterruins/.github/ISSUE_TEMPLATE/structure-request.md

 **Structure File:** <br>
 Upload your Structure File here: [OneDriveFolder](https://1drv.ms/u/s!AvmodXdmrW-QhuU_PUTj-4QiswS5bQ?e=ENXhLS) <br>
-Leave this as it is you can upload after you finished this Issue/Structure request.
+Leave this as it is you can upload after you finished this Issue/Structure request. <br>
+**Just leave your Filename here:** structurefile.json